LarsMelander/noche_de_primavera/README.md

 ## Noche de Primavera

-A dark theme for VS Code, primarily for Elixir and Elm development.

-Based on the bundled theme "Tomorrow Night Blue".
+A dark theme for VS Code, based on the bundled theme "Tomorrow Night Blue".

-* Copy the repository to ~/.vscode/extensions/
-* Install it like any other theme
+Adapted primarily for Elixir, Elm, Clojure development.